tomtebloss/acsi2stm/gerbers/README.md

 ---

-Bill of material for this is listed in the `ACSI2STM vx.x BOM.txt`
+Bill of material for this is listed in the <a href="https://github.com/tomtebloss/acsi2stm/blob/master/gerbers/ACSI2STM%20v1.2%20BOM.txt">`ACSI2STM vx.x BOM.txt`</a>

 PCB made by [DoG] in Eagle v9.6.2.